Skip to content

 Language

-11. Select other preferences of interest to you, such as “Comments and ratings.”
+11. Select other preferences of interest, such as “Comments and ratings.”

 12. Click “Next.”